openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 > * [For macOS](../install_guides/installing-openvino-macos.md)
 > * To build an open source version, use the [OpenVINO™ Runtime Build Instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).

-## Use OpenVINO™ Runtime API to Implement Inference Pipeline
+## Using OpenVINO™ Runtime API to Implement Inference Pipeline

 This section provides step-by-step instructions to implement a typical inference pipeline with the OpenVINO™ Runtime C++ or Python API: